Start9Labs/documentation/source/support/FAQ/dev-faq.rst

 What considerations go into selecting an application to package?
 ----------------------------------------------------------------
-With sufficient effot, most any software with the ability to be self-hosted could make its way onto EmbassyOS.
+With sufficient effort, most any software with the ability to be self-hosted could make its way onto EmbassyOS.
 That being said, the following features will make service packaging much easier:

 - Already built with self-hosting in mind
 - Active development